ls-2018/etcd/tools/etcd-dump-logs/README.md

                 - data_dir/member/wal/0000000000000000-0000000000000000.wal

 Flags:

-  -wal-dir string
+  -entry-type string
-      If set, dumps WAL from the informed path, rather than following the standard 'data_dir/member/wal/' location -entry-type string
-    	If set, filters output by entry type.
-Must be one or more than one of:
+    	If set, filters output by entry type.必须是one or more than one of:
 	    ConfigChange, Normal, Request, InternalRaftRequest,
 	    IRRRange, IRRPut, IRRDeleteRange, IRRTxn,
 	    IRRCompaction, IRRLeaseGrant, IRRLeaseRevoke